atimpone/aws-foundation-journey/1-dev-environments/2-5-set-up-shared-dev-network.md

 7. Navigate to **CloudWatch**.
 8. Select CloudWatch Logs.
 9. Select the log group associated with the VPC Flow Logs.
 10. Explore the flow logs.
+You should see a flow log for each Elastic Network Interface (ENI) used in the VPC.
+For example, each NAT Gateway has one ENI.

 ## 9. Share Development VPC With Development OU